crowdcent/numerblox/docs/index.md

 ### 3.4.
 Evaluation

 `NumeraiClassicEvaluator` and `NumeraiSignalsEvaluator` take care of computing all evaluation metrics for you.
 Below is a quick example of using it for Numerai Classic.
-For more information on advanced usage and which metrics are computed check the `Evaluators` section in the documentation.
+For more information on advanced usage and which metrics are computed check the [Evaluators section](/evaluation/).

 ```py
 from numerblox.evaluation import NumeraiClassicEvaluator